axieinfinity/ronin-documentation/docs/community/contribute/templates.md

 description: Brief description of the page's contents.
 ---

+# Title
-# Title (Replicate the title from the metadata.
+(Replicate the title from the metadata.
 Remove this header if you're not using this template as a separate page.)

 ## Introduction
 Write one or two paragraphs about the main idea of the topic.
 Call this section "Overview" or "Introduction".

-## Concept title
+## Concept body
 Write a paragraph that explains what this thing is.
 Add diagrams if necessary.
 Give this section a title more related to the idea of the topic.
 Keep adding body sections to describe all parts of the subject until you've completed the topic.

 ## See also